 This summit is not the highest on Nanos, but far the most attractive and popular.
 It rises on the very south of the big dome of Nanos and so offers sweeping views towards the E, S and W. Due to its exposed position it hosts telecommunication devices, bringing signals to a big part of southern Slovenia.
 Pleša (="Baldy") can be reached by many attractive marked paths and also a narrow, at the end quite steep mountain road.
 Almost on the top also a mountain hut stands.
 Below are only a few route itineraries, al others are coming from more far away or are not marked.

 1. From Razdrto, 575 m - direct south route.
-This is a medium demanding hike up (T3), steep and partially protected by a cable.
+This is a very popular, medium demanding hike up (T3), steep and partially protected by a cable (short ferrata sections of difficulty A).
 We start on a parking place by the highway.
 At first we follow marks by a mountain road, then right by the marked path.
-It ascends over a meadow and through the woods to the place where the path branches.
-Our direct variant goes right up.
-After crossing screes, the path soon reaches a rocky edge, around which a bit exposed ledge goes.
+It ascends over a meadow and through the woods to the place where the path branches (15 min till here).
+Our direct variant goes straight up.
+After crossing screes, the path soon reaches a rocky edge, around which a bit exposed ledge goes (picture left).
 This passage is protected by a cable.
 Then the path continues steeply and soon over a rocky slope a chain helps us.
 Above is a nice panoramic place from which the path continues left and then up by an open terrain.
 Also here some additional care is needed, especially if the slopes are wet or icy.
 High above the path gets less steep and soon branches.
 The straight branch goes over the top, the right one around and to the hut.
 1 h 45 min.

 2. From Razdrto, 575 m - by St. Hieronim.
 This is an easy hike up (T2).
-We start as on #1, but on the crossroads continue straight.
-Over meadows and later through the woods the path keeps crossing the slopes up, all the time towards the NW.
+We start as on #1, but on the crossroads continue left.
+Over meadows and later through the woods the path keeps crossing the slopes gently up, all the time towards the NW.
+Only the ascent over the rocky section is more steep.
 After reaching the slanted summit plateau, we find ourselves already above the cute church of St. Hieronim.
 There the path turns right and continues paralelly to the road on top.
-2 h 20 min.
+2 h 30 min.

 4. From Strane, 664 m - by St. Bric.
 This is an easy hike up (T2).
 From the village we follow the road and later marked cart road towards the NW and then W. The path goes comfortably up through the woods, until we reach the crossroads.
 Towards the right there's only 5 min to the cute church of St. Bric, certainly worth a visit.
 From the church we descend back to the crossroads and from it continue left, in the SW direction by the broad path, always crossing the slopes up.
 Higher we reach the point, where towards the right another marked path branches - going on the forrested plateau and further on Suhi vrh.
 But we continue straight and soon reach the open slopes with nice views down in the valley.
 After another light ascent the path starts crossing the summit plateau - all the way to the mountain hut and the summit of Pleša.
 2 h 15 min.